tilde-lab/tilde/README.md

 Tilde is an intelligent data organizer and Python framework for computational _ab initio_ materials science.
 Tilde creates systemized data repositories from the simulation logs of [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it) and [Quantum ESPRESSO](http://www.quantum-espresso.org) packages.
 Other data formats can be added relatively easily.
 The folders with the log files can be scanned and the results added into a repository.
 A simple usecase is described in [this blog post](https://blog.tilde.pro/simple-ab-initio-materials-data-mining-tutorial-6127c777dabc).
 Web-based repository GUI is [separately available](https://github.com/tilde-lab/berlinium).

+**WARNING!
+This is NOT the working software, but rather just a proof of concept.
+We internally use some parts of it in our in-house projects, but in general this repository is NOT recommended for any external usage, except educating or experimenting.**

 ## Installation

 System packages